 The planting season for cabbage is quite long.
 Early cabbage should be transplanted as soon as possible so that it can mature before summertime heat.
 If you have been wondering when to plant cabbage plants, you should know that several varieties are available at different maturity times so you can have a harvest all summer long.

-When thinking about when to plant cabbage plants, you should remember that hardened plants can be very tolerant of frosts.
+When planting cabbage, hardened plants can be very tolerant of frosts.
 Therefore, you can plant these early in the spring with other cool season vegetables.
 Late cabbage can be started during mid-summer, but remember that they won’t develop a head until fall.

 How to Grow Cabbage

-When growing cabbage, be sure to space the plants 12 to 24 inches apart.
+When growing cabbage, be sure to space the plants 12 to 24 inches (30-60 cm.) apart.
 The closer you space your cabbage plants, the smaller the head of the cabbage will be.
-Early varieties of cabbage can be planted 12 inches apart and will grow one to three pound heads.
-The later varieties can produce heads upwards of eight pounds.
+Early varieties of cabbage can be planted 12 inches (30 cm.) apart and will grow one to 3-lb. heads.
+The later varieties can produce heads upwards of 8 pounds.

 Once you learn how to grow cabbage, you will have a great cabbage crop.
 Make sure to sow the cabbage seeds ¼ to ½ inch deep.
 After you sow them, keep them moist and thin them out to desired spacing once they grow.